Are Injections Helpful for Knee Arthritis?

 You can maximize the effects by incorporating the right type of exercise, food choices, and stress management so you can support your joints.

 Weigh the pros and cons of the injection before making the decision.
-It is also worth knowing you do have options besides the injection to find pain relief.
+It is also worth knowing you have options besides the injection to relieve pain.
 Here are three things I recommend to my clients before proceeding with an injection.
 Most of the time, these options can bring a surprising level of pain relief!

 Each person does have different triggers so it is important to figure out which foods may cause your joints to respond adversely.
 One of the best ways to do this is to try to significantly reduce the frequency at which you are eating one of the food ingredients from above for about a month.